 Dear Grandad, I'll be honest, I don't know how to start this.
 We've never had a heart-to-heart.
 So I'll just write, honest and true and see what happens.
 Don't worry, it's awkward for me too.
 I guess I just want to write to you just to speak to you since you're so far away.
 Look at … Continue reading The Storyteller

-Hi guys, Times have been tough and I just wanted to share one of my favourite passages with you.
+Times have been tough and I just wanted to share one of my favourite passages with you.
 A lot of people go to the Psalms but I always find myself coming back here when I'm ready to lie down and give up: My soul still remembers And sinks within me.
-This I recall … Continue reading Then I Remembered…
+This I recall to my … Continue reading Then I Remembered…

 Hi guys!
 Sorry I'm late.
 It's been busy.
 I started back at uni this week after the Christmas break and my mother has decided that it would be a great idea to start redecorating our hallway (it's a major job) and the same afternoon a couple phoned up asking to view the house.
 All in all … Continue reading Photo Challenge – Week 4